Navigation | Mobile SDK | Urbi Documentation

 SDK allows you to implement the following navigation scenarios:

-To do that, first add a NavigationView and a DefaultNavigationControls to your MapView.
+Add NavigationView elements and a DefaultNavigationControls to your MapView.

 <ru.dgis.sdk.map.MapView